kaled-alshmrany/FuSeBMC/README.md

 6- Reproducing Test-Comp Results from https://test-comp.sosy-lab.org/2021/systems.php

+To reproduce Test-Comp 2021' results, follow the instruction in the file "instructions&command_lines.TXT"

 <br /><br />

 * The output of the tool will be in the folder "fusebmc_output".
 You will have these files under the folder fusebmc_instrument_output" as follows: